Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

-Using the demand observations generated by this two-point price experimentation, each seller estimates a one-dimensional linear relationship between her demand and her own price based solely on her own data.
-She then computes the revenue-maximizing price implied by this fitted linear demand model and updates her baseline price by moving partially toward that target, subject to feasibility bounds.
-Because the target is computed from finitely many noisy demand observations, each update is a noisy, data-driven approximation to the fitted-model revenue maximizer.
+Using the batch observations generated by local price experimentation, each seller estimates a linear demand model for her own demand using only the information available under her feedback structure: her own prices and demand observations, together with the subset of rival prices she observes.
+She then computes the own-price revenue-maximizing price implied by this fitted linear demand model, holding the observed rival prices at their batch averages, and updates her focal price by moving partially toward that target, subject to feasibility bounds.
+Because the fitted coefficients are estimated from finitely many noisy demand observations, each update is a noisy, data-driven approximation to the population fitted-model revenue maximizer.

 Our analysis relates these multi-seller dynamic pricing learning dynamics to a classic equilibrium concept from industrial organization: the Conjectural Variations (CV) equilibrium.
-The defining feature of a CV equilibrium is that each seller chooses a price that is optimal not only given current rivals’ prices, but also given a conjecture about how rivals would adjust their prices in response to a change in her own price.
+The defining feature of a CV equilibrium is that each seller chooses a price that is optimal not only given current rivals' prices, but also given a conjecture about how rivals' prices co-move with changes in her own price.
 These conjectures can be summarized by a matrix $A$.
-The entry $A_{ij}$ represents seller $i$’s conjectured marginal response of seller $j$ to changes in $i$’s price: if $A_{ij}>0$, seller $i$ anticipates that seller $j$ will raise her price when $i$ raises her price; if $A_{ij}<0$, seller $i$ anticipates that seller $j$ will lower her price; and if $A_{ij}=0$, seller $i$ acts as if seller $j$ does not systematically respond to changes in $i$'s price.
-Consequently, when $A_{ij}=0$ for all $j\neq i$, each seller behaves as if rivals’ prices are locally fixed, and the CV equilibrium reduces to the standard Nash equilibrium.
+The entry $A_{ij}$ represents seller $i$'s conjectured marginal co-movement of seller $j$'s price with seller $i$'s price: if $A_{ij}>0$, seller $i$ acts as if seller $j$'s price increases when $i$ raises her price; if $A_{ij}<0$, seller $i$ acts as if seller $j$'s price decreases when $i$ raises her price; and if $A_{ij}=0$, seller $i$ acts as if seller $j$'s price does not systematically co-move with changes in $i$'s price.
+Consequently, when $A_{ij}=0$ for all $j\neq i$, each seller behaves as if rivals' prices are locally fixed, and the CV equilibrium reduces to the standard Nash equilibrium.

+Our main theoretical result shows that, under certain conditions on demand, when each seller follows the partial-feedback pricing procedure described above, the resulting price sequence converges to a CV equilibrium, even though sellers do not know the true demand system and do not explicitly reason about competitors' reactions.
+Moreover, the limiting conjecture matrix is not imposed as an exogenous behavioral primitive; instead, it is endogenously determined by the interaction between the feedback structure and the correlation structure of experimentation.